BAHALLA/microservices-golang-example/README.md

 # Micro-services with golang
+This is an example on how to build micro-services using golang.

 ## How to build services ?
 From build directory run the follwing commandes:

 * Run the front-end service with :
 ```
-make build_front
 make start
 ```

-* Run other servics with :
+* Run other services :
 ```
 make up_build
 ```